Computer Entertainer

 Computer Entertainer, also known as The Video Game Update, was an American video game newsletter.
 Based out of Los Angeles, California and edited by Celeste Dolan, it was published monthly between 1982 and 1990, and one of the few publications to survive the 1983 video game crash in North America.
 It regularly featured news and reviews of computer and home console software, sales charts, coverage of the annual Consumer Electronics Show, interviews with developers in the video game industry, and release dates.
+Since its discontinuation, it is currently owned by the Video Game History Foundation.